 There are many different approaches to teaching reading, and there isn’t one “right” way.
 Some homeschool curricula have reading programs built in to the curriculum or you could purchase a reading curriculum on its own.
 However, it isn’t always necessary to use a curriculum!
 You may find that your child learns just fine through natural methods instead of a formal curriculum.
 Follow your child’s lead to see what is the best fit.

-Here are some programs that I have used or am familiar with and can personally recommend:
+Here are some other programs that I have used or am familiar with and can personally recommend: